 Camp Sequoyah for Girls – Chief ran a two-week girls camp in mid-June during the 1928 and 1929 seasons.
 In October, 1929, he entered a partnership with Col. L. L. Rice, who ran Camp Nakanawa for girls, and the colonel insisted that Chief discontinue the girls camp because of a conflict of interest.
 When Chief bought out Col. Rice’s ownership stake in the late 1930s, he again ran a two-week girls camp from 1940-1943.

-YMCA Camps – Before Sequoyah, Chief ran two YMCA camps.
-He directed Camp Sherwood during his time working with the Portsmouth, Virginia YMCA.
-Camp Sherwood was named in honor of C. S. Sherwood’s grandfather (C. S. Sherwood III, the grandson, was a long time staff member at Sequoyah).
+When he moved to the Portsmouth, Virginia YMCA in 1921, he directed Camp Sherwood, which was named in honor of C. S. Sherwood’s grandfather (C. S. Sherwood III, the grandson, was a long time staff member at Sequoyah).
 The camp was located on 45-acres within (or in close proximity to) what is today the Yorktown Battlefield site of the Colonial National Historic Park.

 (If you want a full copy, click on the catalog you want and use the download link on the right side of the page.)